Ralph Koltai CBE RDI is Britain’s senior and most celebrated Theatre Designer.

 Ralph Koltai was invited to make a walkthrough sculpture to form the entrance to the British pavillion at the Prague Quadreniale in June 2007.
 In 2010 he had an exhibition of his Metal Collage work at the Royal National Theatre.

-He is currently working on a Figaro Trilogy for Welsh National Opera, Cardiff.
-The Barber of Seville, The Marriage of Figaro and a new opera entitled Figaro Gets a Divorce will premiere in February 2016.
+In 2016 he worked on the Figaro Trilogy for Welsh National Opera, Cardiff.
+The Barber of Seville, The Marriage of Figaro and a new opera entitled Figaro Gets a Divorce.

-At the same time, he will have an exhibition of his Metal Collages at The Royal Welsh College of Music and Drama.
+At the same time, he also had an exhibition of his Metal Collages at The Royal Welsh College of Music and Drama.

 Pamela Howard, OBE FRSA